tzejiannn/DSA3101Group7/Images copy/README.md

-A collection of all images generated for our project.
+A collection of all images generated for subgroup B